gaehlerm/SoftwareEngineering/README.md

 **We write automated tests that cover all of our code.**

+Along with this rule comes the fact that we all make mistakes.
+We're only human after all.
+So we have to write our code accordingly.

+The third rule of software engineering:

+**We write code that can have as few possible bugs as possible.**

 Now let's return to our lovely plot.
 There is one more substantial chunk of work.
 Modifying the current code.
 Also known as refactoring.
 Yes, as astonishing as it sounds, you have to clean up your code just the same way as you have to clean up your kitchen.
 This process is called refactoring, and its importance cannot be understated.
 It helps you keep the logic of the code under control by sorting things out.
 All the time, over and over again.
 Without refactoring, your code quite quickly becomes a huge mess, making it difficult to implement any changes.
 And there will be a million places where bugs can hide.
 Though changing code always carries the inherent risk of potentially breaking it.
 This is one of the reasons why we need good tests.
 If we have good test coverage, we can change the code with confidence that we won't break it.

-The third rule of software engineering:
+The fourth rule of software engineering:

 **We constantly clean up our code.**